JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 #### it

-In turn, `let` and `also` have the context object as a lambda argument.
-If the argument name is not specified, the object is accessed by the implicit default name `it`. `it` is shorter than `this` and expressions with `it` are usually easier for reading.
-However, when calling the object functions or properties you don't have the object available implicitly like `this`.
-Hence, having the context object as `it` is better when the object is mostly used as an argument in function calls.
+`let` and `also` bind the context object as a [lambda argument](lambdas.md#lambda-expression-syntax).
+If the argument name is not specified, you can access the object using the implicit default parameter name `it`. `it` is shorter than `this` and expressions with `it` are usually easier to read.

-`it` is also better if you use multiple variables in the code block.
+However, when the context object is passed as a lambda argument, its members are not implicitly available without qualification as they are when it is bound as a receiver object.
+Using these scope functions is better when the object is mostly used as an argument in function calls. `it` can also be better if you use multiple variables in the lambda.

 ```kotlin
 import kotlin.random.Random